 Except with the permission of the Head of Catering, the Old Kitchen, Allhusen Room and Private Supply Room are reserved for dinner, lunch and drinks parties or other catering services provided by the Catering Department.
 All enquiries about the Old Kitchen, Allhusen Room and Private Supply Room must be made initially to the Bookings Manager at catering.bookings@trin.cam.ac.uk.
-You must also obtain permission from your Tutor and, if necessary, from the Dean (please see section 2 of Appendix A).
+You must also obtain permission from your Tutor and, if necessary, from the Dean (please see Code of Practice for Freedom of Speech).

-42. SOCIETY EVENTS AND SPEAKER MEETINGS IN PUBLIC ROOMS OF THE COLLEGE
+39. SOCIETY EVENTS AND SPEAKER MEETINGS IN PUBLIC ROOMS OF THE COLLEGE

-A College society recognised by the Amalgamated Clubs Committee or a Cambridge University society recognised by the Junior Proctor may book the Winstanley Lecture Theatre, Old Combination Room (OCR), Junior Parlour, Wolfson Seminar Rooms (North and South), Redman Room, Adrian House Seminar Room or Butler House Party Room during Full Term for an event.
+A College society or an affiliated College Society recognised by the Amalgamated Clubs Committee may book the Winstanley Lecture Theatre, Old Combination Room (OCR), Junior Parlour, Wolfson Seminar Rooms (North and South), Redman Room, Adrian House Seminar Room or Butler House Party Room during Full Term for an event.
 The organiser should be a committee member of the society who has attended the Dean's induction and must be present throughout the meeting.
-No charge will be made for the hire of the room for a Trinity student society whereas Cambridge University societies will be charged for the use of the room.
-Cambridge University societies are limited to one booking in any term.
-For further details of how to book a College Public Room see section 44.
+No charge will be made for the hire of the room for a Trinity student society.
+For further details of how to book a College Public Room see section 41.

-If the OCR is hired by a Cambridge University Society, a Trinity Fellow must sponsor and attend the event.
 If food and drink are to be served in the OCR, these must be purchased from, and served by, the Catering Department.